 Russia dismisses Navalny poisoning statement as "disinformation" and "mockery of the dead"

-Maria Zakharova, spokesperson for Russia's Foreign Ministry, has described a statement by five European countries regarding Alexei Navalny being poisoned with the toxin epibatidine in a penal colony as a "disinformation aimed at diverting attention from the West's pressing problems".
+Maria Zakharova, spokesperson for Russia's Foreign Ministry, has commented on a statement by five European countries that Kremlin opposition leader Alexei Navalny was poisoned with the toxin epibatidine while he was held in a penal colony, describing it as "disinformation aimed at diverting attention from the West's pressing problems".

 Source: Zakharova in a comment to RBC, a Kremlin-aligned Russian news agency; Embassy of Russia in the UK

-Quote from Zakharova: "At the moment when they should have presented the results of the investigation into Nord Stream, they bring up Navalny.
+Quote from Zakharova: "Just when the results of the Nord Stream investigation should have been presented, they bring up Navalny.
 When officially asked to provide Navalny's test results, they instead issued sensational claims about the Skripal case…

 …We will issue a comment once the test results and chemical analyses have been made available.
 Without this data, all the talk and statements are merely disinformation intended to divert attention from the West's pressing problems."